John Westwood slams 'cancel culture' for Pompey ban after mooning Coventry fans

-The Pompey die-hard admitted receiving the punishment after a 2-0 home pre-season defeat to Coventry City.
+The Pompey die-hard received the punishment after a 2-0 home pre-season defeat to Coventry City.

 A video captured the 59-year-old rubbing his bottom towards away supporters.